Root Canal In Lake Ozark, MO

 When you come in for your appointment, Lake Ozark dentist, Dr. Massie, will examine your tooth for infection.
 If you need root canal therapy, we will provide you with all the information you will need to make your decision.
 Root canal therapy is performed in-office at our practice in Lake Ozark.
-Also serving Osage Beach and West Aurora, MO.
+Also serving Osage Beach and Camdenton, MO.

 Take Charge of Your Dental Health!